tarun2k/F1-Baku-2026-Predictions/README.md

 **22 drivers · 166 training races · 84 validation races**

-The forecast is frozen at **25 September 2026, 14:43 UTC**.
-The starting grid is provisional.

 ## The prediction

 <img src="assets/forecast.png" alt="Baku finishing-order prediction and uncertainty intervals" width="900">